melezhik/swat/README.md

     HELLO WORLD

-    code: skip('next test is skipped',1) unless $ENV{'debug'} == 1  # confitionally skip this check
+    code: skip('next test is skipped',1) unless $ENV{'debug'} == 1  # conditionally skip this check
     HELLO SWAT

 # Generators

 Swat entries generators is the way to _create new swat entries on the fly_.
-Technically specaking it's just a perl code which should return an array reference:
+Technically speaking it's just a perl code which should return an array reference:
-Generators are very close to perl expressions ( generators code is alos get evaled ) with maijor difference:
+Generators are very close to perl expressions ( generators code is also get evaled ) with maijor difference:

 Value returned from generator's code should be  array reference.
 The array is passed back to swat parser so it can create new swat entries from it.